 Gateways

 Gateways provide the security and access control runtime layer for APIs.
 Each API is deployed to a gateway node from the Management Portal or via the REST API.
 The Gateways list page, allows you may view & manage Gateways for your enterprise and view the deployed APIs and requests (API deployment requests or node registration requests) that need attention.

+Oracle APIP Cloud Service Roles

+Administration, management, API discovery and development and monitoring tasks have been separated by Roles in APIPCS.

+Roles determine which interfaces a user is authorized to access and the grants they are eligible to receive.
+Administrators assign one or more of these roles to API Platform Cloud Service users and groups: Administrator, API Manager, Application Developer, Gateway Manager, Gateway Runtime, and Service Manager.

+The table below describes each of the available roles.